WDI-SEA/react-development-course-materials/02-React State/04-section-recap1.md

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

-- This method uses `prompt` to get a new value from the user (but please do not ever use `prompt` in production - users hate popups!).
+- This method uses `prompt` to get a new value from the user (but please do not ever use `prompt` in production — users hate pop-ups!).

-- Then, `setState()` is called to update the component's state.
+- Then, `setState()` is called to update the component's `state`.
 This will eventually lead to `render` being called to automatically re-render the component with the new data.

 - Understanding the component lifecycle is key to being a productive React developer (and it will save you headaches).